How To Make A Martingale Collar

 Your hardware size needs to match the webbing width for your particular collar.
 For example, if you are constructing a medium collar, you can choose to use either 3/4" or 1" rectangle rings, triglide, and D-ring but you should use matching 3/4" or 1" webbing for the same rectangle rings, triglide, and D-ring sizes.

-1. Cut Fabric For Large And Small Loop
+1. Cut Fabric For The Large And Small Loops

 Refer to the table above for correct measurements.
 Cut your webbing to length.
 Remember to measure twice and cut once!